 Limb damage is often caused by ejection, striking the body against objects within the vehicle as it is rolling, or even getting limbs crushed beneath the vehicle.

 Organ and tissue damage might include punctured lungs resulting from broken ribs.
-Other organs might be damaged due to the force of the collision or from striking external objects after being ejected from the vehicle.
+Other organs can be damaged due to the force of the collision or from striking external objects after being ejected from the vehicle.

 In addition to these physical injuries, victims of rollover accidents often experience other losses, such as lost income, vehicle or property damage, and pain and suffering.